Beilun, Ningbo

-' (北仑区 (北侖區, Běilún Qū); Wu: Poh-len Chiu) is a district of Ningbo in Zhejiang province, China.
+Beilun (Note: 北仑区, /zh/) (北仑区 (北侖區, Běilún Qū); Wu: Poh-len Chiu) is a district of Ningbo in Zhejiang province, China.
 It is dominated by Beilun port, an international port of the easternmost edge of the southern coast of Hangzhou Bay.
 It primarily services the regional city of Ningbo.
 Beilun district has 380,000 permanent residents and 850,000 residents.
 Beilun district has a land area of 615 square kilometers, a sea area of 258 square kilometers and a coastline of 150 kilometers.
 It is the largest sea area and the longest coastline area within the jurisdiction of Ningbo city.

 Beilun port

 Originally a small fishing town, the presence of a deep sea lane with year-round minimum depth of 17 meters stretching along the coast of Beilun motivated the Chinese Government to build one of the nation's largest deep sea port here.
 The port is further protected from storms by the mountainous islets of Zhoushan just off the coast of Beilun.

 14.31 billion yuan has been invested in the Beilun port.
 With the completion of the Hangzhou Bay Bridge in 2008, Beilun is set to receive increased volumes of international freight and be more closely tied to the metropolis of Shanghai.
 It has been proposed that Beilun port be managed by the Shanghai port authority.
 Swift and dangerous undersea currents in Shanghai contribute to an inefficient port that costs the city a great deal to keep open, and even then it is often only usable during high tide.
 Beilun is also home to a small free trade zone that has a concentration of manufacturers focused on vacuum formed packaging and an older plant that manufactured window air conditioners for Fedders.

-Guodian Beilun Power Station, one of the world largest coal power stations, is installed in Beilun's Xinqi town, and managed by the national SOE China Guodian Corporation.
+Guodian Beilun Power Station, one of the world's largest coal power stations, is installed in Beilun's Xinqi town, and managed by the national SOE China Guodian Corporation.
 Built in two phases, starting in 1988 with a loan from the World Bank, with main equipment imported from France and Japan.